rritec/powerbi/Notebooks/PBI_10_01_row-level security (RLS).md

 5. Save this report as rls_report_static
 6. Publish to workspace.
 7. In the workspace make sure **info@datahexa.com** as **Viewer**
-8. Go to Dataset > Security > Select item 3 and map info@datahexa.com > add > save > Select item 3 and map info@datahexa.com > add > save
+8. Go to Dataset > Security > Select item 3 and map info@datahexa.com > Add > Save
+9. Select item 4 and map info@datahexa.com > Add > Save
-9. Open **Private window** in the brwoser > open app.powerbi.com > login using info@datahexa.com and password shared by your instructor.
+10. Open **Private window** in the brwoser > open app.powerbi.com > login using info@datahexa.com and password shared by your instructor.
-10. Open the report and notice that only two records are visible
+11. Open the report and notice that only two records are visible
 ![image](https://user-images.githubusercontent.com/20516321/114551387-f24fe000-9c80-11eb-8dcd-0bfd582b64a4.png)

 ## Develop Data Security in Dynamic Way